top of page

 Royalties

-• Oil and gas subcontractor income: Generally 4%
+• Oil and Gas Subcontractor Income: Generally 4%

-• Income from international transportation/communication: Generally 10%
+• Income from International Transportation/Communication: Generally 10%

-• Income from services rendered in Georgia: 10%
+• Income from Services Rendered in Georgia: 10%

 • Tax Simplicity: Georgia boasts one of the most straightforward tax structures in the region.
 Its flat corporate income tax rate and zero tax on reinvested profits mean you keep more of what you earn.